dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

  - **[Low frequency measurement errors](https://www.audiosciencereview.com/forum/index.php?threads/jbl-hdi-3600-speaker-review.13027/page-2#post-389147)** (below 100 Hz or so) are present in measurements made before 2020-05-03.
 This was [fixed](https://www.audiosciencereview.com/forum/index.php?threads/jbl-hdi-3600-speaker-review.13027/) in the JBL HDI-3600 measurement.
  - A [measurement artefact](https://www.audiosciencereview.com/forum/index.php?threads/klipsch-r-41m-bookshelf-speaker-review.11566/page-3#post-332136) in the form of a slight **[ripple in high frequencies](https://www.audiosciencereview.com/forum/index.php?threads/neumann-kh-80-dsp-speaker-measurements-take-two.11323/page-10#post-324189)** (above 4 kHz or so) is present in all measurements made before 2020-02-23.
 This was [fixed](https://www.audiosciencereview.com/forum/index.php?threads/genelec-8341a-sam%E2%84%A2-studio-monitor-review.11652/#post-335109) starting from the Genelec 8341A measurement.
- - Klippel uses slightly wrong weights to compute the **Early Reflections** average.
-This also affects the **Estimated In-Room Response** as it includes Early Reflections in its own average.
-For details, see [this](https://www.audiosciencereview.com/forum/index.php?threads/spinorama-also-known-as-cta-cea-2034-but-that-sounds-dull-apparently.10862/page-2#post-323270), [this](https://www.audiosciencereview.com/forum/index.php?threads/speaker-equivalent-sinad-discussion.10818/page-12#post-389656), [this](https://www.audiosciencereview.com/forum/index.php?threads/master-preference-ratings-for-loudspeakers.11091/page-16#post-395073), and [this](https://www.audiosciencereview.com/forum/index.php?threads/master-preference-ratings-for-loudspeakers.11091/page-18#post-397135).
+ - Klippel uses slightly wrong weights to compute the **Early Reflections** and **Estimated In-Room Response** curves.
+See the Early Reflections and Estimated In-Room Response sections, below, for details.
+Loudspeaker Explorer displays the Klippel data as-is and does not (yet) attempt to correct it.
  - Datasets for **JBL 305P MkII** and **Neumann KH80 (sample 1)** are missing *Directivity Index* data.
 Due to a bug in the tool this also breaks the Spinorama charts unless another speaker is also selected.
  - The **Revel F35** measurement suffers from [numerical computation issues](https://www.audiosciencereview.com/forum/index.php?threads/revel-f35-speaker-review.12053/page-20#post-354889) that cause erroneous spikes around 1 kHz.
  - The **Sony SS-CS5** measurement is inaccurate at high frequencies because [an erroneous measurement axis was used](https://www.audiosciencereview.com/forum/index.php?threads/sony-ss-cs5-3-way-speaker-review.13562/page-5#post-409981).